Dutch resistance: Initial German policy

 The Nazis deported the Jews to concentration and extermination camps, rationed food, and withheld food stamps as punishment.
 They started large-scale fortifications along the coast and built some 30 airfields, paying with money they claimed from the national bank at a rate of 100 million guilders a month (the so-called 'costs of the occupation').
-They also forced males between the ages of 18 and 45 to work in German factories or on public work projects.
+They also forced men between the ages of 18 and 45 to work in German factories or on public work projects.
 In 1944 most trains were diverted to Germany, known as 'the great train robberies', and in total some 550,000 Dutch people were selected to be sent to Germany as forced laborers.
 Males over the age of 14 were deemed 'able to work' and females over the age of 15.
 Over the next five years, as conditions became increasingly difficult, resistance became better organized and more forceful.
 The resistance managed to kill high-ranking collaborationist Dutch officials, such as General Hendrik Seyffardt.

 In the Netherlands, the Germans managed to exterminate a relatively large proportion of the Jews.
 They were found more easily because before the war the Dutch authorities had required citizens to register their religion so that church taxes could be distributed among the various religious organizations.
-Furthermore, shortly after the Nazis took over the government, they demanded all Dutch public servants fill out an "Aryan Attestation" in which they were asked to state in detail their religious and ethnic ancestry.
+Furthermore, shortly after Germany took over the government, they demanded all Dutch public servants fill out an "Aryan Attestation" in which they were asked to state in detail their religious and ethnic ancestry.
 The American author Mark Klempner writes, "Though there was some protest, not just from the government employees, but from several churches and universities, in the end, all but twenty of 240,000 Dutch civil servants signed and returned the form."
 In addition, the country was occupied by the oppressive SS rather than the Wehrmacht as in the other Western European countries, as well as the fact that the occupying forces were generally under the command of Austrians who were keen to show that they were 'good Germans' by implementing anti-Semitic policy.
 The Dutch public transport organization and the police collaborated to a large extent in the transportation of the Jews.